Jim Sciutto

 Inquire below to book Jim Sciutto

-Bestselling Author; CNN's Chief National Security Correspondent & Co-Anchor of CNN Newsroom
+Bestselling Author; CNN's Chief National Security Correspondent & Anchor of The Brief.

 Commentators / Pundits